mmoran0032/reu2016/presentations/day02_notes.md

 - You can call functions within the statements: `if len(l) > 4:`

 - Check if item in something: `if 'x' in test_string:`

+- When you're comparing items, you can use `in` to see if something is in a container, `isinstance` to see if a variable is something, and many others